jadesuzarte/Ebay_like_project/README.md

 Extra credit/bonus kudos/optional extra/crisp high five - have a back button on the mock-up to go back to the original form to edit details.
 You may really have to think about this one as to how data is passed about!!
 You will have a live code review with Ines/Dom on Friday to talk through your code and have a q&a about you thought process and approach.
 Good luck & don’t forget to look at documentation and other resources!"

+Steps:
+1.Make folders and files
+'views': html
+'public': css, and js
+'Ebay_like_project':all of the above and app.js

+2. Write basic html and css files

+3. get and post the form written in html on app.js